Home - Diet - Vegetarian and Vegan - Sautéed Oyster Mushrooms with Garlic

 • Scrambled eggs: Add the mushrooms to softly scrambled eggs for a fancy breakfast dish.

-• Polenta: Top warm bowls of Parmesan Polenta with mushrooms for a delicious vegetarian meal.
+• Polenta: Top warm bowls of my recipe for creamy polenta with the mushrooms for a special meatless dinner.

 Sauteed Oyster Mushrooms with Garlic Butter